givemepower8/Phaser3Practices/docs/COC.md

 Other new buildings:

-New troops baby dragon, witch and Lava Hound are unlocked, so new strategy lavaloonion can be used.
+New troops baby dragon, witch and Lava Hound are unlocked, so new strategy lava loonion can be used.

 Valkyrie can be upgraded up 2 level to level 4.